Adult human female

-The phrase "adult human female" is a slogan adopted by anti-gender and gender-critical (also known as TERF) movements, with the aim of excluding trans women from the definition of "woman".
-The phrase is a dictionary definition of woman, but its usage in social and political discourse has also been interpreted as a trans-exclusionary and gender essentialist statement which defines "women" as being strictly assigned female at birth and cisgender.
-Scholars have described it as a dog whistle for transphobic beliefs and a form of coded hate speech.
+"Adult human female" is a slogan adopted by anti-gender and gender-critical feminist movements, with the aim of excluding trans women from the definition of a woman.
+The phrase is a dictionary-type definition of woman, and some scholars have described it as a dog whistle for transphobic beliefs.
 The phrase is often accompanied by other anti-trans rhetoric, sometimes as an answer to the rhetorical question "What is a woman?".
 The phrase has been utilized by the second Trump administration in its persecution of transgender people.